18satoy/doodletheater/README.md

 # doodletheater
-HackGT7 Project: AR drawing-to-life project where kids draw characters on a printable template, upload them, and interact with peers in a virtual theater with those characters.
+HackGT7 Project: AR drawing-to-life project where kids draw characters on a printable template, upload them, and interact with peers in a virtual theater featuring those characters.

 APIs/Assets Used: Firebase, ARFoundation, Agora.io Voice Call